Transphobia in the United States: Violent incidents and threats

 In October 2002, transgender teen, Gwen Araujo, was beaten and then strangled at a house party in Newark.
 Her assault took place after she was discovered to be transgender and the men responsible used the "trans panic" defense in their murder trial.
+Latisha King, a non-gender conforming student, aged 15, was shot twice by a 14 year old fellow student who felt that she had disrespected him.
+King was "taunted and teased for the way she lived her gender, for its style."

 CeCe McDonald was assaulted outside a bar in 2011 in Minneapolis.
 When a fight broke out, McDonald was stabbed and one of her attackers was killed during the fight.
 McDonald was charged with second-degree murder, despite having acted in self-defense.
 She accepted a plea agreement and spent two years in a men's prison.

 Kiwi Farms was created in 2013 in order to target people who are neurodivergent or members of the LGBTQ+ community.
 Users of Kiwi Farms would find people on the internet to stalk, dox, and harass.
 The "site has been blamed for the deaths of several victims," many of whom were transgender.

 In 2019, 25 transgender or gender nonconforming people died after they were subjected to acts of violence.
 2021 became one of the "deadliest on record in America," for transgender and gender nonconforming people in the United States with 29 deaths by June and at least 50 by the end of the year.
+In February 2021, Alexus Braxton was brutally killed in her apartment in Miami.

 Children's Medical Center Dallas was forced to close their gender affirming program for trans children and teens in November 2021 after protests and harassment from anti-transgender activists.

 The Tenacious Unicorn Ranch, an all-transgender farm in Colorado, faced alleged armed threats on March 6, 2021.
 After this event, Kiwi Farms facilitated further harassment of the ranchers online.
 In 2022, the Kiwi Farms forum had over 800 posts targeting the ranch.

 On March 24, 2022, former Mississippi legislator, Robert Foster, used Twitter to express his opinion that allies of transgender people should be "lined up against [a] wall before a firing squad to be sent to an early judgment."
 Foster did not apologize for his tweet, instead saying that the law should be changed to allow such executions.
 In June 2022, Mark Burns, a pastor and a candidate running in South Carolina, said that allies, teachers, and parents who support LGBTQ+ rights should be arrested and executed.